Kên / Keeping StillMountain Above, Mountain Below

 Great Image

-Mountains standing close together: the image of Keeping Still.
-The noble person does not permit his thoughts to go beyond his situation.
+Mountains standing close together: The image of KEEPING STILL.
+Thus the superior man Does not permit his thoughts To go beyond his situation.

 Line Judgments